-The Department of Anesthesiology provides a variety of formal and informal educational opportunities for its members.
-We believe strongly that diversity in the pursuit of education allows our fellows to mature in both their professional and personal lives.
+The Department of Anesthesiology provides a variety of formal and informal educational opportunities for our team.
+We believe strongly that diversity in the pursuit of education allows learners to mature in both their professional and personal lives.
 Through either a supervisory role with residents or working to understand challenging imaging alongside attendings our goal is for our fellows to develop and grow as independent specialists in acute pain and regional anesthesia.

 Didactic Educational Program

-A didactic and educational program specifically dedicated to regional anesthesia practice is also a part of fellowship training.
+A didactic program specifically dedicated to regional anesthesia practice is a core of fellowship training.

-The department hosts many anesthesiology-specific and multidisciplinary conferences throughout the year.
+The department hosts many anesthesiology-specific and multidisciplinary conferences throughout the year including at Kiawah Island.
 Grand Rounds are held each Wednesday, and often feature visiting faculty from other programs.
-Fellows are expected to participate in all departmental conferences (as is expected of all faculty members), with allowances for the demands of first-case blocks on days when acting as fellow.
+There is a career development series of lectures for junior faculty and fellows.

 The library of the Department of Anesthesiology provides excellent educational resources for residents, fellows, faculty, and staff.
-The Department subscribes to many anesthesiology publications, which are reserved exclusively for members of the department.
-The Health Sciences Library is located in close proximity to the UNC hospitals complex.
-The library contains 333,493 total volumes and receives 4,116 serial titles.
-Electronic journals and books and databases such as PubMed, CINAHL, ISI Citation Databases, BIOSIS, PsychINFO, eFacts, and Lexi-Comp are available anywhere on campus.
-Faculty, staff, and students can access almost all electronic resources from remote locations.
+The Health Sciences Library subscribes to many anesthesiology publications, electronic journals and books plus databases such as PubMed, CINAHL, and ISI Citation Databases.
+Faculty, staff, and students can access all electronic resources from remote locations.
 Library staff are available for assistance with literature searches and helpful advice regarding which reference manager software will best suit your needs.